bevyengine/bevy_editor_prototypes/design-book/src/design-constraints.md

 ## Must

-- The editor must target the latest stable Bevy release.
-  - This eases project management by separating the work across two repositories, and ensures that we aggressively test each Bevy release's migration path.
 - The Bevy editor must be a Bevy application.
   - This is essential both for dogfooding and to ease development: Bevy contributors all know how to write Bevy!
 - The Bevy editor must run on Windows, Mac and Linux.